 No matter what I did or how I felt, my family was present for me.
 They loved me.
 I may not like the ways in which they expressed that love, but it was apparent.
 My life outside of my family seemed to mirror the experiences I had within my family–and therein lies the mystery of family dynamics and why a psychologist always wants to understand your perspective about your family, they want to understand you.
 Fact is that we take that dynamic everywhere with us throughout our life.
 Family is where we learn…..we learn to trust, to like, to love, to hate, to crave, to find comfort.
 We learn about people from the first group we are in–family.

-In my line of work, I spend a lot of time with people and their families.
+In my line of work, I spend a lot of time with people and their families, educating them about their own human being-ness.
 Right now I am in a position of witnessing a family facing the loss of their matriarch.
 She is a beautiful and highly talented, deeply loving woman.
 She is in her 90s and no one is ready for her to go.
 The offspring cherish her and have known her presence forever.
 The stress for this family and the reality of stress of family overall is present.
 However…..in the midst of it, they come together and authentically move out the way of their own ego in order to provide a pathway for love and honor and healthful encounters.
 Each member of this family has a genuine concern for the other and most of all for the Grand Lady.

 Not all families will survive the sadness we all come to know.
 This one will.
 Energetic and brilliant, busy and distracted, they still find a way to come together and remember that family is where you learn.
 You learn that you have an inner strength each time that you fight with your brother, every time your mom scolds you and then gives you a hug, each time you feel the kindness of your sister, whenever you remember your dad and how heroic he was.
 Our inner strength is born in that family dynamic–whatever that dynamic was and is.